cs2901/yape-bcp-project-ayuda-pe/Documentation/Developer_Guide/DeveloperGuide.md

 **Reynaldo Rojas(100%):** Send messages to watson
 - v1.2: Initial backend and frontend setup.
 Created AWS RDS MariaDB instance.
-- v1.3: Endpoint in backend that receives requests and then connects to the Watson API to get a appropiate response.
+- v1.3: Endpoint in backend that receives requests and then connects to the Watson API to get an appropiate response.
 - v1.4: Call endpoint from React using axios.
 - v2.0: AWS EC2 setup and backend deployment.
 AWS Amplify frontend deployment.